CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_A_Modern_Approach/Introduction/aiSystemsAsIntelligentAgents.md

 - Which path to follow (which action to choose from) next

-- How to determine if a goal staate is reached OR how decide if a satisfactory state has been reached
+- How to determine if a goal state is reached OR how decide if a satisfactory state has been reached